 RWANDA, THE PRICE OF SUCCESS

 After one of the worst genocides in history, Rwanda is unrecognizable.
-The country is one of the safest of the continent, one of the cleanest and most dynamic.
-It attracts investors from all over the world thanks to record economic growth, and tourists by the millions come to admire the mountain gorillas.
+The country is one of the safest on the continent, one of the cleanest and most dynamic.
+It attracts investors from all over the world thanks to record economic growth, and millions of tourists come to admire the mountain gorillas.

 This renaissance is to the credit of Paul Kagame, the country's strongman, who has been President for the past 10 years.
-The former rebel leader has succeeded in reconciling his country and turning it around, but at what price?
-The opposition is muzzled and the few independent journalists are sometimes imprisoned.
+The former rebel leader has succeeded in reconciling his country and turning it around, but at a price.
+The opposition is muzzled, and the few independent journalists are sometimes imprisoned.
 In Kigali, the capital, modernization is being carried out through expropriations.

 40% of the population still lives below the poverty line.